Automattic/wp-calypso/client/state/lib/README.md

 ### Use Redux Middleware to setCurrentSite

-For libraries that are too large to port, or have too many usages, we can try working around this by setting the selectedSite when it sites change (eg fetches complete or user sets another site).
+For libraries that are too large to port, or have too many usages, we can try working around this by setting the selectedSite when sites change (eg fetches complete or user sets another site).

 First add a new setter function to the library, for example: